newrelic-experimental/learn-labs-advance-your-nrql/lab-01/readme.md

 SELECT aparse(pageUrl,'http://webportal.telco.nrdemo.com/browse*') as product FROM PageView WHERE pageUrl LIKE '%phones/%' AND appName='WebPortal'
 ```

 This matches, and **captures** everything after `.../browse`.
 Thats what the `*` does.
 This works if all the first part of your url's all exactly match: "http://webportal.telco.nrdemo.com/browse/".
-But if you look hard in the data you'll notice we have some pageUrl's that dont start with "http://webportal...", they have an empty 'product' column because the pattern didnt match
+But if you look hard in the data you'll notice we have some pageUrl's that don't start with "http://webportal...", they have an empty 'product' column because the pattern didn't match

 Don't believe us?
 Try this query:
 ```
 SELECT aparse(pageUrl,'http://webportal.telco.nrdemo.com/browse*') as product, pageUrl FROM PageView WHERE pageUrl like '%phones/%' AND appName='WebPortal' AND pageUrl NOT LIKE 'http://webportal%'
 ```

 This is a common problem with patterns, they are too restrictive.
 We need to add some flexibility to our pattern, and thats where `%` comes in.
-It lets us match a sequeunce of characters but doesnt capture it.
+It lets us match a sequence of characters but doesn't capture it.
 Here is a better pattern:

 ```
 Page URL: http://webportal.telco.nrdemo.com/browse/phones/99912353